SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Wave Organ in San Francisco is an outdoor acoustic art piece activated by the waves from the SF Bay.
 It includes 25 organ pipes of differing sizes.
 This allows this work of art to create a variety of sounds as the wave crash against it.

-It's a wonderful, free attraction in San Francisco's Marina District.
-It's hidden at the end of a jetty near Crissy Field Recreational Area, the Marina Green, and the St. Francis Yacht Club.
+This wonderful, free attraction in San Francisco's Marina District is hidden at the end of a jetty near Crissy Field Recreational Area, the Marina Green, and the St. Francis Yacht Club.

 The last time I visited, I ran into a family member of the artist that created it!
 It was her first time visiting, and it was fun to meet someone with a personal connection to the artist.